ayushawasthi24/HackAI_Hack-230494/README.md

 - The data inputs by the user is stored in the storage of the user_agent by using the storage functions of the uAgents library.

-- The user agent has an event handler for every 5 seconds i.e. it keeps on sending the location data to the weather agent at an interval of every 5 seconds to check the current temperature and alerts the user if required.
+- The user agent has an event handler for every 5 seconds i.e. it keeps on sending the location data to the weather agent at an interval of every 20 seconds (as temperature change is not that immediate) to check the current temperature and alerts the user if required.

+- **We have tried to relate this application to the theme of the hackathon "The Mystical Realm" by rephrasing the prompts and alerts.**

-- We have tried to add all the necessary comments for the important steps of the code.
+- We have also tried to add all the necessary comments for the important steps of the code.

 ## Prerequisites